The 2019 Guide to Managed WordPress Hosting

 What Are the Most Common Hosting Solutions Available?

 Shared hosting is the tried-and-true original hosting option, and it is one many website owners start with.
 A shared hosting plan sees you sharing your server and other resources with a number of different sites.
-The primary advantage of shared hosting is that it’s very cheap — in fact, it’s almost always the lowest-cost plan any web host offers.
+The primary advantage of shared hosting is that it’s very cheap — in fact, it’s almost always the lowest-cost plan any web host offers and is often offered as a monthly payment plan.

 However, shared hosting plans can be somewhat restrictive with regards to space, features, and other aspects.
 If your budget is very small and your site doesn’t see a lot of traffic, shared hosting might be a solid option for you.